-For the three months ended March 31, 2017 and 2016, the Sohu Group generated brand advertising revenue from Fox Financial of nil and \$0.9 million, respectively, and incurred sales and marketing expense for Fox Financial of nil and \$13,000, respectively.
+For the three months ended June 30, 2017 and 2016, the Sohu Group generated brand advertising revenue from Fox Financial of nil and \$10,000, respectively, and incurred sales and marketing expense for Fox Financial of nil and \$0.2 million, respectively.
+For the six months ended June 30, 2017 and 2016, the Sohu Group generated brand advertising revenue from Fox Financial of nil and \$0.9 million, respectively, and incurred sales and marketing expense for Fox Financial of nil and \$0.2 million, respectively.

-5. INTRACOMPANY LOAN AND SHARE PLEDGE AGREEMENT
+5. INTRA-GROUP LOAN AND SHARE PLEDGE AGREEMENT

-On October 24, 2016, Beijing Sohu New Media Information Technology Co., Ltd. ("Sohu Media") entered into a loan agreement (the "Loan Agreement") with Beijing AmazGame Age Internet Technology Co., Ltd. ("AmazGame"), pursuant to which Sohu Media may borrow from time to time from AmazGame up to RMB1.00 billion (or approximately \$144.9 million).
+On October 24, 2016, Beijing Sohu New Media Information Technology Co., Ltd. ("Sohu Media"), a subsidiary of Sohu, entered into a loan agreement (the "Loan Agreement") with Beijing AmazGame Age Internet Technology Co., Ltd. ("AmazGame"), a subsidiary of Changyou, pursuant to which Sohu Media may borrow from time to time from AmazGame up to RMB1.00 billion (or approximately \$144.9 million).
 The first request for an advance under the Loan Agreement was required to be made on or prior to December 31, 2016, and requests for further advances may be made for one year following the initial advance.
 The one-year request period may be extended for another one-year period with the consent of AmazGame.
 Principal amounts outstanding under the Loan Agreement bear interest at an annual rate of 6%.
 The outstanding principal of each advance will be due one year from the date of the advance, subject to extension for an additional year with the consent of AmazGame.

 Also on October 24, 2016, Sohu.com (Game) Limited ("Sohu Game"), a Cayman Islands company that is an indirect subsidiary of Sohu and is the direct parent of Changyou, and Changyou entered into a share pledge agreement (the "Share Pledge Agreement") pursuant to which Sohu Game pledged to Changyou 11,386,228 Class B ordinary shares of Changyou held by Sohu Game.
-The share pledge agreement gives Changyou the right to apply the outstanding principal and accrued interest on the loan to the repurchase of Changyou Class B ordinary shares from Sohu Game in the event that such principal and interest are not paid when due.
+The number of Class B ordinary shares pledged by Sohu Game to Changyou is subject to upward adjustment from time to time while amounts are outstanding under the Loan Agreement if the price of Changyou's American depositary shares ("ADSs") on the Nasdaq Global Select Market drops for at least 10 consecutive trading days by an amount of 20% or more from such price as of the date of the Share Pledge Agreement, and is subject to further upward adjustment in the event of any additional incremental drops of 20% or more in the price of Changyou's ADSs during 10 consecutive trading days.
+The share pledge agreement gives Changyou the right to apply the outstanding principal and accrued interest on the loan to the repurchase of Changyou Class B ordinary shares from Sohu Game in the event that such principal and interest under the Loan Agreement are not paid when due.
+As of June 30, 2017, the number of Class B ordinary shares pledged by Sohu Game to Changyou was 13,704,663.

-In December 2016 and March 2017, Sohu Media received RMB500.0 million (or approximately \$72.5 million) and RMB200.0 million (or \$29.0 million), respectively, from AmazGame.
-As of March 31, 2017, the total outstanding balance of the loan was RMB700.0 million (or \$101.5 million).
-The intracompany loan has been eliminated upon consolidation.
+In December 2016, March 2017 and April 2017, Sohu Media received RMB500.0 million (or approximately \$73.8 million), RMB200.0 million (or \$29.5 million) and RMB 300.0 million (or \$44.3 million), respectively, from AmazGame.
+As of June 30, 2017, the total outstanding balance of the loan was RMB1.00 billion (or \$147.6 million).
+The intra-Group loan has been eliminated upon consolidation.